 Sweep grass cuttings/leaves/dirt into the street or drains so that they’re blocked with the first heavy rains.

-How to do water restrictions like a bad neighbour:
+Do water restrictions like a bad neighbour:

 Use a hose to water your garden.